vauxia/pgov-cms/docs/docs/development/back-end/airtable.md

 preconfigured migrations and default content, which will be added to the site each time it's rebuilt.

-Migrations can be listed using `drush migrate:status` (this may take some time) Migrations can be executed using `ddev migrate` (local environment) or `bin/migrate` (hosted environment).
+Migrations can be listed using `ddev drush migrate:status` (this may take some time) Migrations can be executed using `ddev migrate` (local environment) or `bin/migrate` (hosted environment).